bibekdahal/mainbatti-talika/README.md

 * Hit 'n' to display the schedule in Nepali
 * Hit 'e' to display the schedule in English
 * Hit 'c' to toggle the background of terminal between transparent and opaque.
 This only works if terminal is currently using a transparent background
-* Hit any of the number keys: '1', '2', ..., '7'  to change ground number.
+* Hit any of the number keys: '1', '2', ..., '7'  to change group number.
 The schedule of that particular group is highlighted.
 * Use the arrow keys or 'h', 'j', 'k', 'l' keys to scroll the window if all schedule is not visible

 ## Default Settings
 The default settings are stored in JSON format in the file *`config.json`*.

-Currently only following settings are supported:
+Currently, following settings are supported:
 * Group - The default group number
 * Language - English/Nepali
 * Twelve-Hour - Boolean value specifying whether or not to use the 12-hour format